ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 a `[*Specific]` attribute on it.

-The package provides one attribute `[System.Runtime.CompilerServices.PlatformSpecific]`, and this is the one that the code-fixes suggest to insert.
-But you can chose to define your own more descriptive attributes, e.g. `[MyNamespace.XboxSpecific]`, and all attributes that end in `Specific` are treated as identical by this analyzer.
+The package provides one attribute `[System.Runtime.CompilerServices.PlatformSpecific]`, and assumes this is the right attribute to add in its quick-fix, but you can chose to define your own more descriptive attributes, e.g. `[MyNamespace.XboxSpecific]`, and all attributes that end in `Specific` are treated as identical by this analyzer.
+The code action to insert a codefix will use whatever attribute the code claims to need.

 The above discussion is a bit loose about exactly what things are checked.
 Places the attribute can go: {methods, properties, fields, constructors}.